Kodumudi

-Kodumudi is a panchayat town and taluk headquarters of Kodumudi taluk in erode district at state of Tamil Nadu, India.
+Kodumudi is a panchayat town and taluk headquarters of Kodumudi taluk in Erode district at state of Tamil Nadu, India.
 Kodumudi has an average elevation of 144 metres (472 feet).
-Also Kodumudi is an tourism spot.
+Also Kodumudi is a tourism spot.
 The holy Kaveri river and Magudeswarar temple in Kodumudi attracts thousands of pilgrims daily across South India.

 Demographics

 As of the 2001 India census, Kodumudi had a population of 12,669.
 Males constituted 50% of the population, and females 50%.
 Kodumudi has an average literacy rate of 70%, higher than the national average of 59.5%; male literacy is 77%, and female literacy is 62%.
 In Kodumudi, 8% of the population is under 6 years of age.